-Total 33,986,899 - -
+Total 33,986,899

 Recognized loss allowances (3,322)

 Gross carrying amounts 33,895,154

 Receivables from BMW Group companies

 Cash and cash equivalents 95,067

-2021 Stage 1 12 month ECL Stage 2 Lifetime ECL Stage 3 Lifetime ECL (credit-impaired)
+2021 in thousands of dollars Stage 1 12 month ECL Stage 2 Lifetime ECL Stage 3 Lifetime ECL (credit-impaired)

-Considering the stable portfolio of the receivables from BMW Group companies and the mostly unchanged circumstances regarding the inputs, assumptions and estimation techniques for calculating the expected credit losses, no material changes in the recognized loss allow-ance were determined as of December 31, 2021.
-Due to the change in balances of the Group receivables the expected credit loss increased year-over-year by \$75k to \$(3,322)k.
+Considering the stable portfolio of the receivables from BMW Group companies and the mostly unchanged circumstances regarding the inputs, assumptions and estimation techniques for calculating the expected credit losses, no material changes in the recognized loss allowance were determined as of December 31, 2022.
+Due to the change in balances of the Group receivables the expected credit loss decreased year-over-year by \$520k to \$(2,802)k.